Where do you get your ideas?

 What do you like to read?

 I was a voracious reader as a child, especially of mysteries like Nancy Drew and the Hardy Boys, and I still read a wide variety of books.
-I'm in a Book Club that meets monthly to discuss literary and women's fiction.
+I’m in a Book Club that meets monthly to discuss literary and women’s fiction.
 Some of my favorite reads from that group were The Birth of Venus by Sarah Dunant, Vanishing Acts by Jodi Picoult, The Namesake by Jhumpa Lahiri, Bel Canto by Ann Patchett, The Curious Incident of the Dog in the Nighttime by Mark Haddon, The Kite Runner by Khaled Hosseini and The Time Travelers Wife by Audrey Niffenegger.
 I read a lot of mysteries, of course.
-Some of my favorite authors are Western writers who I've gotten to know at conferences: C.J Box, Kathy Brandt, Christine Goff, Maggie Sefton, and Margaret Coel.
+Some of my favorite authors are Western/outdoor writers who I’ve gotten to know at conferences: C.J Box, Kathy Brandt, Craig Johnston, Dana Stabenow, Christine Goff, and Margaret Coel.
 I also enjoy light-hearted series by Alexander McCall Smith, Donna Andrews, and Tim Cockey.
-My all-time favorite mystery writer is Sharyn McCrumb, and I'm collecting all her books.
+My all-time favorite mystery writers are William Kent Krueger and Sharyn McCrumb, and I’m collecting all their books.
 I read romance and science fiction occasionally and have enjoyed Diana Gabaldon, J.D.
-Robb, Anne McCaffrey and Douglas Adams..
+Robb, Anne McCaffrey and Douglas Adams.

 What makes A Real Basket Case different from other mystery books?